-• either number of nodes or CPUs

-- number of GPUs, if any needed.
+- either number of nodes or CPUs - number of GPUs, if any needed.
 If no GPUs are requested, any GPU program will fail.
-(Btw, this policy is not fully as intended, so if technically it can be improved, we can look into it.) - if you want to run >1 job on a node at the same time, memory.
-Just reserve per job: 128500 / NJOBS PER NODE.
+(Btw, this policy is not fully as intended, so if technically it can be improved, we can look into it.) - In general, but no longer on DRAGNET or CEP4: if you want to run >1 job on a node at the same time, memory.
+Just reserve per job: 128500 / NJOBS\PER\NODE.
 By default, SLURM reserves all the memory of a node, preventing other jobs from running on the same node(s).
 This may or may not be the intention.
 (If the intention, better use --exclusive.)